davidrpugh/sfi-complexity-mooc/README.md

 # Lecture 6: Financial Markets
 This lecture will motivate the use of ABMs by covering two different ABMs of financial markets: SFI stock market (old) and Farmer, et al Leverage Causes Fat Tails and Clustered Volatility model (new).

-# Lecture 7: Experimental Economics
-Motivated by the work of Cars Hommes on experimental models of expectations formation.
-Will touch on use of “rules of thumb,” models of learning, etc.

 # Lecture 8: Game Theory
 Obvious ties with the mainstream literature.
 Motivated by recent (and ongoing) work of Farmer & Galla.
 Key idea: learning and convergence to “equilibrium”.
 When and under what circumstances do learning rules lead to a convergence to Nash-like equilibrium in games.